sauravsamui/cruel-statement-6938/README.md

 This collaborative project is a clone of the [Fraazo](https://fraazo.com/) website.
 We as a team of 5 members cloned this website within 5 days in Masai School, Bangalore.

-Fraazo!
-It is an online platform that allows customer to get farm fresh produce directly from farmers. with Fraazo you can get it delivered at your doorstep!
+Fraazo- It is an online platform that allows customer to get farm fresh produce directly from farmers. with Fraazo you can get it delivered at your doorstep!